 A 1987 graduate of Spring Grove Area Senior High School, she received a Bachelor’s Degree in Nursing and Psychology from York College in 1997.

 Miss Foore worked at several York county hospitals and at Pediatric Care of York.
 She concluded her career as Director of Nursing at Manor Care North, York, before becoming disabled.

-Suffering with gastroparesis, she served as a board member and was especially active with the Gastroparesis organization (www.g-pact.org).
+Suffering from gastroparesis, she served as a board member and was especially active with the Gastroparesis organization (www.g-pact.org).

 She attended and was dedicated at the Rockhill Church of the Brethren, Rockhill Furnace.

 Miss Foore enjoyed attending concerts, especially those of Bret Michaels.
-She had interests in crafts and collecting.
-Her most recent interests were Vera Bradley, scrapbooking and adult coloring books.
+She had an interest in crafts and collecting.
+Her most recent interests were Vera Bradley, scrapbooking, and adult coloring books.

 Funeral services will be held at 11 a.m.
 Friday, July 8, 2016, at the Martin R. Brown Funeral Home, 565 Ridgley St., Orbisonia, PA 17243, with Pastor Robert Detwiler officiating.
 Interment will be at Orbisonia Cemetery.
 Friends may call at the funeral home one hour prior to the service on Friday.